Silversunset01/dbm/troubleshooting.md

 **Example:**
 `${parseInt(tempVars("name")}` will throw an error: `Unexpected Token (` because you're missing a closing `)` after the variable.

+## Error: Search bar does not return results [beta]
+For Windows 10:
+1. Exit Discord Bot Maker
+2. Browse to %localappdata%
+3. Delete DBM, DBM2, and any other DBM folders
+4. Start Discord Bot Maker
+5. If on Open Project screen, it worked
+6. Search should work

 ## Error: Uncaught, unspecific "error" event.
 This error appears in your console because your hosting service or discord has a few internet problems.
 That's normal!
 Problem: It crashes your bot.
 To solve this you can add this easy code into a "Bot Initialization" event.
 Make sure to put it into a "Run Script" action: